This recruitment message must be presented with a story.

 The one thing all secular approaches to life have in common is that they all place importance on one’s own ability to determine right from wrong.
 You call the shots and bear responsibility for your actions.

 Many atheists practice something called “secular humanism,” a philosophy that celebrates human life and achievement.
-Humanism by another name is simply the prevailing belief that most humans share about the modern world.
-Most people alive today are humanists, even if they don’t realize it.
+Humanism by another name is simply the prevailing belief that most humans share about the modern world: that humans are special.
+That we are tasked with running the world.
+Most people today are humanists, even if they don’t realize it.

 Most modern Christians practice a humanist version of their faith, since most of them believe humans have the authority to determine their work, education, and particular religious practice and can choose, for example, what denomination of Christianity they will adhere to.
 This would have been a heathen concept in the Middle Ages.